Installation

 Apply the NetworkAttachment custom resources for Multus:

-Once applied, an HNA operator should run on each node of the cluster:
+Once applied, HNA operators should run on each node of the cluster:

 root@node1:~# kubectl get pod -n hna-operator